-STI remains manual-only and carries over with the old STI engine (which is almost certain to be replaced next time around) but the WRX now also comes with a CVT as well as a manual.
+STI remains manual-only and carries over the previous STI's engine (which is almost certain to be revamped next time around) but with this sedan version the WRX now also comes with a CVT as well as a manual.
 That's a first for WRX - they have previously been manual-only.

 Don't let anyone tell you the CVT is a travesty.
 Quite the opposite: it's brilliant.
 Really brilliant.

-- Unbeatable performance/value equation in both WRX and STI
+- Unbeatable performance/value equation (both WRX & STI)

-- Very forgiving and blisteringly fast in the real world
+- Forgiving and fast from A to B in the real world

 - Really shines in wet and slippery conditions

-- 'Premium' spec means even STI is both liveable and quite upmarket as a daily driver
+- 'Premium' spec makes STI (& WRX) quite upmarket and even tolerable as a daily driver

-- CVT WRX is a brilliant combination - despite what 'die-hard manual' detractors say
+- CVT WRX is brilliant - despite what 'die-hard' detractors say

-- Stupid towel rack on WRX STI (rear spoiler) is - thankfully - a 'delete' option ... but perhaps you like driving a cop magnet
+- Stupid rear spoiler on WRX STI is - thankfully - a 'delete' option ... but perhaps you like driving a cop magnet

 - Brilliant driveline technology on STI - dial in the centre diff engagement anyway you want

 - It's not the sexiest looking performance car